paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-537-loans-and-guarantees.md

 <a id="section-53702"></a>
 ## § 53702.
 General authority
-**(a) In General.—** The Secretary or Administrator, on terms the Secretary or Administrator may prescribe, may guarantee or make a commitment to guarantee the payment of the principal of and interest on an obligation eligible to be guaranteed under this chapter.
+**(a) In General.—**

+(1) **Guarantee of payments.—** — The Secretary or Administrator, on terms the Secretary or Administrator may prescribe, may guarantee or make a commitment to guarantee the payment of the principal of and interest on an obligation eligible to be guaranteed under this chapter.
 A guarantee or commitment to guarantee shall cover 100 percent of the principal and interest.

+(2) **Preferred eligible lender.—** — The Federal Financing Bank shall be the preferred eligible lender of the principal and interest of the guaranteed obligations issued under this chapter.

 **(b) Direct Loans for Fisheries.—**